aws/aws-sdk-go/README.md

     $ go get github.com/aws/aws-sdk-go/service/ec2

-You can also install the entire SDK by installing the root package, including all of the SDK's dependancies:
+You can also install the entire SDK by installing the root package, including all of the SDK's dependencies:

     $ go get -u github.com/aws/aws-sdk-go/...